amdadul/amdadul/README.md

 ## 🛠️ **Languages & Tools**

-This section provides an overview of the technologies used in this project:
+Here’s an overview of the programming languages, frameworks, tools, and technologies I specialize in:

 ---